Green Touring

 Greening Production-Making Online Series

 The emissions output of a tour is to a large extent pre-determined by the decisions made at the beginning of the creative process.
-So, in 2025 AOT is partnering with Theatre Green Book Australia (TGBA) to present four, free 60-minute online sessions that focus on greening production-making every Monday 2-3pm from 24 March – 14 April.
+So, in 2025 AOT partnered with Theatre Green Book Australia (TGBA) to present four, free 60-minute online sessions that focused on greening production-making every Monday from 24 March – 14 April.

 One of the inspirations for this Series was the popularity of the episodes in last year’s Green Touring Online Series that focused on production.
 These episodes featured makers Bryony Anderson and Tanja Beer, Production Manager Dana Spence, as well as Grace Nye-Butler and Chris Mercer giving an overview of TGBA.
 Replays of these conversations are available here.